millerjs/modelm/README.md

 ## Features
 To provide audible feedback for your keystrokes, `modelm` hooks into OSX Quartz Events and must be run as `root`.

-* **Positonal sounds** - Keys on the left sound like keys on the left.
+* **Positional sounds** - Keys on the left sound like keys on the left.
 Keys on the right sound like Keys on the right.
 * **Dynamic resource loading** - You can pick your favorite clickity-clacks.
 Just point `modelm` to a directory with sound bites.